High Fidelity Visualization of What Your Self-Supervised Representation Knows About: Related Work

+\paragraph{Generative models:} Several families of techniques have been developed as generative models, that can be trained on unlabeled data and then employed to generate images.
+These include auto-regressive models \citep{pixel_cnn}, variational auto-encoders \citep{kingma2014auto, rezende2014VAE}, GANs \citep{goodfellow2014generative}, autoregressive flow models \citep{autoregressive_flow_2016}, and diffusion models \citep{dickstein_2015}.
+Conditional versions are typically developed shortly after their unconditional versions \citep{mirza2014conditional, cond_pixelcnn_2016}.
+In principle one could envision training a conditional model with any of these techniques, to condition on an SSL or other representation for visualization purpose, as we are doing in this paper with a diffusion model.
+One fundamental challenge when conditioning on a rich representation such as the one produced by a SSL model, is that for a given conditioning $\vh$ we will usually have available only a \emph{single} corresponding input instance $\vx$, By contrast a particularly successful model such as the conditional version of BigGAN \citep{brock2018large} conditions on a categorical variable, the class label, that for each value of the conditioning has a large number of associated $\vx$ data.
+One closely related work to ours is the recent work on Instance-Conditioned GANs (IC-GAN) of \citet{casanova2021instanceconditioned}.
+Similar to us it also uses SSL or supervised representations as conditioning when training a conditional generative model, here a GAN~\citep{goodfellow2014generative}, specifically a variant of BigGAN~\citep{brock2018large} or StyleGAN2~\citep{Karras2019stylegan2}.
+However, the model is trained such that, from a specific representation, it learns to generate not only images that should map to this representation, but a much broader neighborhood of the training data.
+Specifically up to 50 training points that are its nearest neighbors in representation space.
+It remains to be seen whether such a GAN architecture could be trained successfully without resorting to a nearest neighbor set.
+IC-GAN is to be understood as a conditional generative model of an image's broad \emph{neighborhood}, and the primary focus of the work was on developing a superior quality controllable generative model.
+By contrast we want to sample images that map as closely as possible to the original image in the representation space, as our focus is to build a tool to analyse SSL representations, to enable visualising what images correspond \emph{precisely} to a representation.
+(See Fig.~\ref{fig:icgan} for a comparison.)
 Lastly, a few approaches have focused on conditional generation to unravel the information encoded in representations of supervised models.
 In \citet{shocher2020semantic}, a hierarchical LSGAN generator is trained with a class-conditional discriminator \citep{zhang2019self}.
 While the main applications focused on inpainting and style-transfer, this allowed to visually quantify the increasing invariance of representations associated to deeper and deeper layers.
 This method however requires labels to train the generator.
 On the other hand, \citet{nash2019inverting} proposed to use an autoregressive model, in particular PixelCNN++ \citep{salimans2017pixelcnn}, to specifically study the invariances that each layer of a DN inherits.
 In that case, the conditioning was incorporated by regressing a context vector to the generator biases.
 As far as we are aware, PixelCNN++ generator falls short on high-resolution images e.g. most papers focus on $32 \times 32$ Imagenet.
-Lastly, \citet{rombach2020making} proposes to learn a Variational AutoEncoder that is combined with an invertible neural network (INN) whose role is to model the relation between the VAE latent space and the given representations.
+Lastly, \citet{rombach2020making} proposes to learn a Variational Auto Encoder (VAE) that is combined with an invertible neural network (INN) whose role is to model the relation between the VAE latent space and the given representations.
 To allow for interpretable manipulation, a second invertible network \citep{esser2020disentangling} is trained using labels to disentangle the factors of variations present in the representation.
 By contrast we train end-to-end a single decoder to model the entire diversity of inputs that correspond to the conditioning representation, without imposing constraints of a structured prior or requiring labels for image manipulation.